kfilyk/carechanger-web/README.md

 - 'views.py' contains functions that are run as soon as a given page is loaded (dashboard.html runs the 'dashboard' function).
 These mappings are listed in 'urls.py'.
 - 'forms.py' contain form middleware for creating new instances of classes in 'models.py' and saving them to the database.
 - 'sensors.js' mostly contains functionality used by 'dashboard.html' to pull and render patient statistics from the database.

+# TODO

+- Notification when a caregroup is attempted to be created with same name as other caregroup
+- Notification when a signup user/pass combination is not good enough/hacked/invalid
+-